 Meanwhile, there’s another thread.
 We’ve seen it since that first sight of the gulls from the back of the tractor, and it has to do with a well-loved image of what the countryside should be like.
 Rebanks is fond of offering a picture of modern-day farming warts and all—his description of the near-toxic slurry that comes shooting from the back end of a cow fed on silage is particularly memorable—but he’s good at evoking the pastoral, too.
-It’s why, from the start, I’ve been suggesting that his title isn’t entirely ironic.
+It’s why I’ve come to realise that his titles aren’t entirely ironic.
 It’s important for his case that he engages his readers’ hearts as well as minds, and in all our hearts is a vision of England containing drystone walls and well-laid hedges.
 If he needs to persuade us that the old ways are in many ways the best, he’s pushing at an open door.

 This is a really well written book, and Rebanks isn’t averse to some stirring lines.
 Like those that end this second part, almost a rallying cry: ‘I knew we would have to chart a difficult and compromised course: being good enough farmers to pay our bills, while continuing to steward the wild thinks on our land so that we could hold our heads up and look our children, and perhaps someday grandchildren, in the face.’